Buying Computers In Bulk For School (All-in-One Guide)

 Chromebooks are often considered a budget-friendly option, but it’s essential to understand a crucial aspect—their lifespan.

-The US PIRG Education Fund has highlighted in a recent report titled “Chromebook Churn” that Chromebooks have begun experiencing issues within three years of use in schools.
+The US PIRG Education Fund has said in a recent report titled “Chromebook Churn” that Chromebooks have begun experiencing issues within three years of use in schools.

 Even Elizabeth Chamberlain, the director of sustainability at iFixit, stated, “Chromebooks aren’t built to last.”

 In contrast, an iPad typically lasts an average of five years.
-This implies that while investing in iPads might seem challenging initially due to higher costs, considering the broader perspective reveals that it can ultimately save you money in the long run.
+This means that while investing in iPads might seem challenging initially due to higher costs but it ultimately saves you money in the long run.

 For staff and labs, buy computers and laptops